 Car insurance coverages that are optional in most states include umbrella, rental car coverage and roadside assistance.

 - Umbrella insurance: Umbrella insurance is extra liability protection that's useful if you're at fault for an accident and the damages caused exceed your standard policy limits.
 It can help protect your assets.

 - Rental car coverage: Rental car coverage will reimburse you for the cost or a fraction of the cost of a rental car for a certain number of days when your car is damaged in an accident.

 - Roadside assistance: Roadside assistance provides you with on-call towing and assistance with your car for things like a breakdown, lockout, or a flat tire.
 See what consumers rate as the companies with the best roadside assistance.

 You can read our car insurance guide for an in-depth explanation of all car insurance coverage options.

-When choosing your car insurance, you should start with familiarizing yourself with your state’s required coverages for car insurance.
-Be aware that you’ll likely want more coverage that the state minimum limits for those coverages.
-It’s important to consider all coverages available to you and determine what you need for limits and deductible amounts.
-If you’re unsure of what you need, talk with an insurance agent or company to ensure you’re properly covered.
+When choosing your car insurance, you should start by familiarizing yourself with your state's required coverages for car insurance.
+Be aware that you'll likely want more coverage than the state minimum limits for those coverages.
+Different states require different types of coverage, so familiarize yourself with your state's requirements.
+It's important to consider all coverages available to you and determine what you need for limits and deductible amounts.
+If you're unsure of what you need, talk with an insurance agent or company to ensure you're properly covered.

 The content on this site is offered only as a public service to the web community and does not constitute solicitation or provision of legal advice.
 This site should not be used as a substitute for obtaining legal advice from an insurance company or an attorney licensed or authorized to practice in your jurisdiction.
 You should always consult a suitably qualified attorney regarding any specific legal problem or matter.
 The comments and opinions expressed on this site are of the individual author and may not reflect the opinions of the insurance company or any individual attorney.